 The answer is absolutely.
 We do not consider this a do-it-yourself project, however.
 Stopping tramadol requires careful coordination and supervision from a knowledgeable health professional.

 Sadly, the FDA’s guidance leaves a lot to be desired.
-What precisely does “gradual, tapered dose reduction of the medication” mean?
+To repeat, what precisely does “gradual, tapered dose reduction of the medication” mean?
 Very few physicians are given clear directions on how to help patients stop tramadol.
 That is why so many have reported their own experiences on this website.
 Here is one link with hundreds of stories:

 A Reader Shares His How to Stop Tramadol Story: